s0lst1c3/s0lst1c3.github.io/_posts/2016-04-19-xss-session-hijacking-i.md

 # Building a Simple Cookie Stealer (no redirect)

 All cookie stealers have two components.
 The first component is a server that stores stolen cookies in some kind of file or database.
-The second component is malicious javascript that is injected into the target webpage.
-When the victim loads the infected web page, the malicious javascript makes a GET or POST request to the server, passing the victim’s  cookies as a request parameter.
+The second component is malicious Javascript code that is injected into the target webpage.
+When the victim loads the infected web page, the malicious Javascript code makes a GET or POST request to the server, passing the victim’s  cookies as a request parameter.
 The server then logs the cookies in a file or database.

 Let's build a simple cookie stealer that follows this model.
 In our project directory, create a new file named 'no-redirect.py'.